StudioSpindle/semi-website/README.md

 You can add multiple volumes like this, if you require other folders as well.

-**Warning**: The docker image above is only meant for aiding with devleopment, it uses `jekyll serve` and is therefore not suited for production use.
+**Warning**: The docker image above is only meant for aiding with devleopment, it uses `jekyll serve` and is therefore not suited for solutionion use.

 ### Running everything locally